TSLarson/presentations/PITCHME.md

-Concourse
+# Concourse

 #HSLIDE

-Why we chose to separate Kafka into a microservice
+# Why we chose to separate Kafka into a microservice

     * Challenges of working with new tech
+    * Difficult to view logs in existing app
     *

-What hurt us
+# What hurt us

     * Unfamiliarity with concourse
-    * Not using an in mem
+    * Not using an in memory database
-    * yaml merge conflicts
+    * Yaml merge conflicts